Avaneesh-Inamdar/BugScout/README.md

 ---

 <p align="center">
-  Made with ❤️ by The Unexecutables using Google Cloud Technologies
+  Made by The Unexecutables using Google Technologies
 </p>